-- Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding area. - Use basic geographical vocabulary to refer to: - Key physical features beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather. - o Key human features city, town, village, factory, farm, house, office, port, harbour and shop. - Use world maps, atlases and globes to identify the United Kingdom and its countries. - Use simple compass directions (North, South, East, West) and locational and directional language to describe the location and features and routes on a map. - Use a erial photos and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key. - Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
+- Name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding area. - Identify seasonal and daily weather patterns in the United Kingdom. - Use basic geographical vocabulary to refer to: - Key physical features beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather. - o Key human features city, town, village, factory, farm, house, office, port, harbour and shop. - Use world maps, atlases and globes to identify the United Kingdom and its countries. - Use simple compass directions (North, South, East, West) and locational and directional language to describe the location and features and routes on a map. - Use aerial photos and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key. - Use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.

-- Use atlases and maps to find and name the countries and cities of the UK. - Locate and find out about famous landmarks of each capital city. - Use atlases and maps to locate Alnwick and the areas in which we live. - Use atlases, maps and aerial photographs to compare features of our area (beaches/coasts, towns/villages, farms/ports etc - Create a sketch map of school grounds/Alnwick and their journey from home to school.
+- Use atlases and maps to locate Alnwick and the areas in which we live. - Use atlases and maps to relate Alnwick to the location of countries and cities of the UK. - Discuss well-known landmarks in Alnwick. - Locate and find out about famous landmarks of each capital city. - Use atlases, maps and aerial photographs to compare features of our area (beaches/coasts, towns/villages, farms/ports etc) - Create a map of school grounds using observations and aerial photographs. - Create a sketch map of their journey from home to school.